ddphuc01/dubbing-cli/README.md

 - Generate subtitles using WhisperX, FunASR, or NeMo
 - Translate subtitles
 - Convert SRT subtitles to synchronized audio using TTS
+- Combine video, audio, and subtitles into a single video file
 - Support for multiple subtitle formats (SRT, VTT, TXT)

 ## Installation